Keremyardan/Veterinary_App/README.md

 Contributing

-This project is open source and contributions are welcome.
+This project is open sourced and contributions are always welcome.
 To contribute, please follow the steps below:

 1. Fork the project
 2. Create a Feature Branch in your own Fork (`git checkout -b feature/AmazingFeature`)